Therapists in 24004

 Licensed Professional Counselor, LPC

-Kyle is a Licensed Professional Counselor with 7 years of experience.
-She is an experienced practitioner working with people of all ages but has come to specialize in adolescents through adulthood.
-Some of the diagnoses that Kyle is experienced in treating include but are not limited to depression, anxiety, mood disorders, personality disorders, family systems and attachment disorders, substance-related disorders, stage of life changes, and grief and loss.
+I am a Licensed Professional Counselor with seven years of experience, specializing in working with adolescents through adulthood, though I work with people of all ages.
+I am experienced in treating a range of diagnoses, including depression, anxiety, mood disorders, personality disorders, family systems and attachment disorders, substance-related disorders, stage-of-life changes, and grief and loss.

-Kyle is a Licensed Professional Counselor with 7 years of experience.
-She is an experienced practitioner working with people of all ages but has come to specialize in adolescents through adulthood.
-Some of the diagnoses that Kyle is experienced in treating include but are not limited to depression, anxiety, mood disorders, personality disorders, family systems and attachment disorders, substance-related disorders, stage of life changes, and grief and loss.
+I am a Licensed Professional Counselor with seven years of experience, specializing in working with adolescents through adulthood, though I work with people of all ages.
+I am experienced in treating a range of diagnoses, including depression, anxiety, mood disorders, personality disorders, family systems and attachment disorders, substance-related disorders, stage-of-life changes, and grief and loss.

-Photo of Elizabeth Hollingsworth, LPC, Licensed Professional Counselor
+Photo of Elizabeth Hollingsworth, Licensed Professional Counselor, LPC

 Elizabeth Hollingsworth